Kamiloso/Kamiloso/README.md

 | ---------------------------|

 ## Space Eternity 3
 My flagship Unity project.
 In this game, you explore a procedurally generated world while managing your inventory, with the main goal being to fight and defeat bosses.
 The game also features an online multiplayer mode.
+[Check repository](https://github.com/Space-Eternity-3/Space-Eternity-3).
 | ![Space Eternity 3](se3.png) |
 | ---------------------------- |